Quantum correlation beyond entanglement: Holographic discord and multipartite generalizations: Preliminaries

 Conventionally, the correlation between two states is quantified by mutual information.
 The total mutual correlation between $A$ and $B$ in $\rho_{AB}$ is defined through the mutual information, which is given by

 where $S_{A,B}=-\Tr\rho_{A,B}\log\rho_{A,B}$ is the entanglement entropy and $S(A|B)=S_{AB}-S_B$ is the quantum conditional entropy~\footnote{We occasionally denote $S_A$ by $S(A)$ in this paper.}.
-Throughout the paper, $\log$ always denotes the natural logarithm.
+Throughout the paper, all entropies are natural-log based.
 Focusing on the subsystem $A$, the mutual information is defined as the entropy of $A$ minus the entropy conditioned on $B$ by subtracting $S(B)$.
 Instead, one can condition the entropy by measuring $B$.
 This leads to the definition of \emph{classical correlation}, which is another type of mutual information:

 where $\rho_i^A$ is the reduced density matrix on $A$ after a POVM with outcome $i$ on $B$ and $p_i$ denotes the corresponding probability.
-The maximization is taken over all possible POVM measurements supported only on $B$. $J(A|B)$ can be written as a convex combination of relative entropies, and thus non-negative.
+The maximization is taken over all possible POVM measurements supported only on $B$. $J(A|B)$ can be written as a convex combination of relative entropies, and thus non-negative~\footnote{See~\cite{Mori:2024gwe} for instance.}.

 In~\cite{Henderson_2001,Vedral_2003}, $J(A|B)$ is identified as classical correlation as the conditioning by the measurement transforms the marginal quantum state to a probability distribution, which is classical.
-Indeed, when the measured subsystem $B$ is classical, namely, the state is a quantum-classical (QC) state
+Indeed, when the measured subsystem $B$ is classical, that is, the state is a quantum-classical (QC) state

 two definitions of mutual information coincide.
-In general, we have $I\ge J$, agreeing with the intuition that the total correlation should include the classical correlation.
+In general, we have $I\ge J$, agreeing with the intuition that the total correlation includes the classical correlation as part.

 The \emph{quantum discord} is defined as the difference between the total correlation and the classical correlation~\cite{Henderson_2001,PhysRevLett.88.017901,Zurek_2000}: